 Along with Prakash Jha, actors Dipti Naval, Anupriya Goenka, Nikita Anand and Rajesh Tandon also participated in discussions during the two day event.

 Films4change is a film festival and forum showcasing the representation and documentation of various social issues through the work of both iconic as well as emerging filmmakers from India and across the world.

-The Films4change 2020 was organised by Mauyan Media and supported by India CSR.
+The Films4change 2020 was organised by Mauyan Media and India CSR.